maxbrunsfeld/vim-yankstack/README.md

 " other mappings involving y, d, c, etc
 ```

+## F.A.Q. ##

+1. Meta-p & Meta-P is not working on Linux when running vim from terminal(s)?

+   This is because most of the terminals are running in 7bit mode.
+To fix this follow the [wiki](https://github.com/maxbrunsfeld/vim-yankstack/wiki/Linux-terminal-configurations-for-correct-meta-key-handling)

 ## Contributing, Feedback ##

 I'd enjoy hearing anybody's feedback on yankstack, and welcome any contribution.